Ways We Can Support You

 What is dosha balancing yoga?

 Yoga and Ayurveda share a rich lineage going back to the Vedas.
 Both practices view humans as physical, mental and spiritual beings.
 Ayurveda’s emphasis leans toward health of the gross body; yoga’s concern is with the subtler aspects of being and the inner journey toward union with one’s true self, a self imbued with universal spirit.
 Ayurveda gives us a roadmap for understanding how the human body functions.
 This includes the workings of the three doshas – vata, pitta, and kapha, their tendency to vitiate, and how to maintain balance which leads to optimal health.
-Through intentionally designed classes and monthly conversations to explore one’s doshic constitution and current state of balance, we will tap into the reciprocity of these two ancient wisdoms.
-You don’t need to attend Lunch Break Conversations to experience the benefit of the yoga practice.
-So come for as much or as little as you’d like.
+Through intentionally designed classes and weekly letters we explore ways to achieve Ayurveda’s goal of living a long and healthy life.
+This session will focus on strategies for healthy eating and digestion.